 Patient Education Articles

 Read our patient education articles below.
-Use the search bar and tag clouds to find a specific topic that interests you!
+Use the search bar below or click on a specific topic that interests you!

 The failure to diagnose Mold Biotoxin Illness is not merely a clinical oversight; it is a systemic error with devastating neuro-immune consequences.
 Current "Standard of Care" protocols rely almost exclusively on IgE (Allergy) and IgG (Exposure) serology.
 This binary approach creates a massive "Diagnostic Blind Spot": it correctly identifies the allergic patient but renders the septic, neuro-toxic patient invisible.